Inzhenerka/docs.getdbt.tech/website/docs/faqs/Project/properties-not-in-config.md

 ---
-title: Can I add tests and descriptions in a config block?
+title: Can I add tests and descriptions in a SQL file config?
-description: "Types of properties defined in config blocks"
+description: "Types of properties defined in SQL file configs"
-sidebar_label: 'Types of properties defined in config blocks'
+sidebar_label: 'Types of properties defined in SQL file configs'
 id: properties-not-in-config

 ---